Most Needed Foods List

 - Foods with an “off” odor or foods that show any other signs of spoilage (browning, discolored, slimy layer).

 - “Distressed” foods = foods that have been exposed to fire, flooding, excessive heat, smoke, radiation, other environmental contamination.

 - Foods that have been recalled for potential health risks.

-Before you donate food that is past it’s best by or best if used by or sell by date take some time to learn about package dates first here.
-As you’ll learn, most food is perfectly good to eat weeks, months, and even years past those dates!
+As you’ll learn, most food is perfectly good to eat weeks, months, and even years past the date on package.
 Knowing this, Manna does share food past date.
 Here’s a guide to how long past date we’ll distribute commonly donated items:

 - Baking Mixes – 8 months

 - Dry Beans and Nuts – 1 year